SciML/Optimization.jl/docs/src/optimization_packages/metaheuristics.md

 * Simulated Annealing: `SA()`
 * Whale Optimization Algorithm: `WOA()`

-`Metaheuristics` also performs [`Multiobjective optimization`](https://jmejia8.github.io/Metaheuristics.jl/stable/examples/#Multiobjective-Optimization) but this is not yet supported by `Optimization`.
+`Metaheuristics` also performs [`Multiobjective optimization`](https://jmejia8.github.io/Metaheuristics.jl/stable/examples/#Multiobjective-Optimization), but this is not yet supported by `Optimization`.

-Each optimizer sets default settings based on the optimization problem but specific parameters can be set as shown in the original [`Documentation`](https://jmejia8.github.io/Metaheuristics.jl/stable/algorithms/)
+Each optimizer sets default settings based on the optimization problem, but specific parameters can be set as shown in the original [`Documentation`](https://jmejia8.github.io/Metaheuristics.jl/stable/algorithms/)

-Additionally, `Metaheuristics` common settings which would be defined by [`Metaheuristics.Options`](https://jmejia8.github.io/Metaheuristics.jl/stable/api/#Metaheuristics.Options) can be simply passed as special keywoard arguments to `solve` without the need to use the `Metaheuristics.Options` struct.
+Additionally, `Metaheuristics` common settings which would be defined by [`Metaheuristics.Options`](https://jmejia8.github.io/Metaheuristics.jl/stable/api/#Metaheuristics.Options) can be simply passed as special keyword arguments to `solve` without the need to use the `Metaheuristics.Options` struct.

-Lastly, information about the optimization problem such as the true optimum is set via [`Metaheuristics.Information`](https://jmejia8.github.io/Metaheuristics.jl/stable/api/#Metaheuristics.Information) and passed as part of the optimizer struct to `solve` e.g. `solve(prob, ECA(information=Metaheuristics.Inoformation(f_optimum = 0.0)))`
+Lastly, information about the optimization problem such as the true optimum is set via [`Metaheuristics.Information`](https://jmejia8.github.io/Metaheuristics.jl/stable/api/#Metaheuristics.Information) and passed as part of the optimizer struct to `solve` e.g., `solve(prob, ECA(information=Metaheuristics.Inoformation(f_optimum = 0.0)))`